wehrend/modular-synth/README.md

 ## Known Issues

-- The even VCO’s UI is still suboptimal and should be improved
 - The sampler module should be reworked to support file uploads and multiple samples

 # Modular Synth